 The thing was so unnatural that it gave me a shock.
 They were not speaking any Earthly language, and I realized it; yet I understood them, except for the various words which apparently had no counterpart on Earth.
 I made no attempt to understand this seemingly impossible phenomenon, but answered the last speaker.

 If such an important question was to be simply waved away, it would have been better not to bother to mention it at all.
-From memory, Burrow’s John Carter is on Barsoom long enough to pick up the native language but events in Almuric are too truncated to allow time for this.
-The question of communication between alien races is often a problem in science-fiction and I’m generally willing to allow for simple explanations but not this simple.
+Burroughs’ John Carter is perhaps implausibly quick in learning the language of Barsoom but it is at least better explained how he comes to converse with Barsoom’s natives in similar circumstances.
+The question of communication between alien races is often a problem in science-fiction and I’m generally willing to allow for simple explanations but the one presented here is so lazy that it was pointless to include it.

 This minor criticism out of the way, I want to come now to the question of Almuric‘s authorship.
 After reading it myself (and allowing for my bias in having the question in mind while reading), I do have a number of reasons for believing it is not written by Howard.